Kvitekvist/Auriel-s-Dream/README.md

   - [Contributing](#contributing)
   - [Changelog](#changelog)

-## Preamble
+## Auriel's Dream

-Equanimity is a list focusing on a different style of gameplay based on the full Simonrim Suite with a lot of mod interaction to make the game feel very similar yet different.
-Check the [Noteworthy Mods](#noteworthy-mods) section later on for more information on what is provided.
+Auriel's Dream is a graphical overhaul of Skyrim VR.
+The focus is to stay close to vanilla while improving the visual experience to next levels.
+A few mods change gameplay.
+Check the [Noteworthy Mods](#noteworthy-mods) section later on for more information on is changed.

 ## Installation